 Programming is the process of designing and building a computer application.
 An understanding of programming allows you to create your own computer applications.
 The first-year courses in Computer Science focus on teaching the principles underlying the design and implementation of computer programs.

-COMP 102 and COMP 103 are the required courses for majors in Computer Science or Computing, and are also useful for students who want to learn computer programming and the principles of program design.
+COMP 102 or COMP 112, and COMP 103 are the required courses for majors in Computer Science.
+They are also required for design students wanting to do Computer Graphics.
+COMP 102 is also useful for any students who want to learn computer programming and the principles of program design.

 Information about postgraduate study in Computer Science can be found on the School of Engineering and Computer Science's postgraduate study pages.